foqueiroz/arcdocs.github.io/book/software/libraries/extrae.md

 $ module add extrae
 ```

-The extrae module is available on ARC3 and ARC4:
+The extrae module is available on ARC3:

 ```{list-table}
 :header-rows: 1